lorint/brick/README.md

 ---
 Every effort is given to maintain compatibility with the current version of the Rails ecosystem, so if you hit a snag then we'd at least like to understand the situation.
 Often we'll also offer suggestions.
-Some feature requests will be enteratined, and for things deemed to be outside of the scope of The Brick, an attempt to provide useful extensibility will be made such that add-ons can be integrated in order to work in tandem with The Brick.
+Some feature requests will be entertained, and for things deemed to be outside of the scope of The Brick, an attempt to provide useful extensibility will be made such that add-ons can be integrated in order to work in tandem with The Brick.